 The problem is that transactional marketing doesn’t promote long-term sustainability, it’s mostly about that first sale.
 Lots of transactional brands don’t get repeat purchases because there are no barriers to competitors coming in and stealing their competitive advantage, usually price or availability.

-As branding consultants, we believe that when you cater to your core audience and build an emotional connection such that your customers care about your brand, your brand strategy will pay dividends.
+As brand marketing experts, we believe that when you cater to your core audience and build an emotional connection such that your customers care about your brand, your brand strategy will pay dividends.